Fees and funding

 Unfortunately if you have not yet made an application we are unable to provide advice on your likely fee status.
 General advice from the University on determining status for fees purposes can be found on the University fee status page.
 Further information on fees status is also available from the UK Council for International Student Affairs (see www.ukcisa.org.uk), a national advisory body that provides advice for international students.
 Please note that UKCISA does not carry out assessments of individual circumstances.

-If you have made an application to the University and would like to pursue further the matter of your status for fees purposes, please complete the form available for download on the University fee status page or write to: Fees Clerk, Examination Schools, 75-81 High Street, Oxford, OX1 4BG, with such evidence as you are able to provide, and we will be pleased to advise you further on the matter.
+If you have made an application to the University and would like to pursue further the matter of your status for fees purposes, please complete the form available for download on the University fee status page and return this to the Student Fees Team, with such evidence as you are able to provide, and they would be pleased to advise you further on the matter.

 Scholarships